State governments & the MSA

 Dr. Britton calls out the deception

 When asked about the USA authority’s reaction to EVALI, Dr. Britton said that it was “complete madness.”

-Smoking experts in the UK spoke out against the misinformation spread about EVALI and encourage smokers to choose harm reduction.
+Smoking experts in the UK spoke out against the misinformation spread about EVALI and continue to encourage smokers to choose harm reduction.